Wattabout2ndBrkfst/PFRPG-Character-Wealth-Extension/README.md

 This extension adds a new command to use for the Host.
 It does not modify anything else besides this.

 ## Installation
-Package the downloaded repository as a ZIP file.
-Then rename the extension from ".zip" to ".ext"
-Copy the extension file over to the extensions folder in Fantasy Grounds
+Under the Extension-Files folder, copy the extension file over to the extensions folder in Fantasy Grounds

 ## Usage
 /charwealth [character name]